 - Regular product releases including National ISNs and product enhancements to support changing NHS requirements

-Optional data visualisation module, powered by Yellowfin, additionally provides mobile BI, advanced visualisations, geographical analysis and rapid content creation.
+Our optional data visualisation module provides mobile BI, advanced visualisations, geographical analysis and rapid content creation.

 Medway BI and Vitalpac together have the capability to make real-time performance on the critical clinical issue of sepsis, visible in all clinical areas.
 One third of deaths in the hospital in 2014-15 were coded as having a sepsis related diagnosis.
 Medway BI Data Visualisation will enable continuous assurance that all patients developing sepsis receive optimal care.
 Speed and consistency are key to surviving sepsis.
 Not all deaths are avoidable, but we’ve already seen approx. 10% drop in sepsis associated deaths since beginning to deploy Vitalpac.
 A system that enables us to monitor delivery of the sepsis care bundle real-time, allowing everyone to see if we have small delays, will build on the improvements in mortality already achieved, whilst also reducing the costs of providing outstanding care.

 Dr. Robert Allcock MA (Cantab et Oxon) BMBCh FRCP (Edin) Consultant Chest Physician and Clinical Lead for Health Informatics at QE Gateshead